 Date and Application

-The workshop will take place on the 15th and 16th of May 2025 and will be held in person at the University of Vienna (but online participation is possible as well).
-If you are interested in attending, please complete the participation form by the 13th of April 2025.
-We will communicate the acceptance of the talks by mid of April.
+The workshop will take place on Thursday 21st (9:00-17:30) and Friday 22nd of May 2026 (09:30-14:30) and will be held in person in the School of Psychology at the University of Galway.
+If you are interested in attending this workshop, then please complete the participation form by the 17th March 2026.
+We will communicate the acceptance of the talks by April 6th 2026.

 We do not expect any fees to be necessary for attending the workshop.
 Please note that attendees will be responsible for covering their own accommodation and travel costs.